workflows-sh/do-k8s-cdktf/Command.md

 		 }
 }
 ```
-### Maping vault secrets to environment variables in a pod
+### Mapping vault secrets to environment variables in a pod
-Since in many cases you have to deploy multiple services using the same vault, you can find cases in which a varable name is the same for different services and generates conflicts, in order to solve this issue you can use `map` parameter in the json string for services, this allows you to map this variables. following is the json for a sample service.
+Since in many cases you have to deploy multiple services using the same vault, you can find cases in which a variable name is the same for different services and generates conflicts, in order to solve this issue you can use `map` parameter in the json string for services, this allows you to map this variables. following is the json for a sample service.

 ```
 {